-The coding capacity of mtDNA in aerobic mitochondria is focussed upon proteins needed for the electron transport chain (ETC) complexes (complexes I-IV and F0F1 ATP-synthase), as well as some of the components needed for their translation by mitochondrial ribosomes, including ribosomal proteins, tRNAs and the large and small ribosomal RNAs (Gray 2012).
-The longest and potentially most complete mtDNA sequences from the present study, for M. contortus, M. es and N. ovalis (de Graaf, et al. 2011), contain genes encoding subunits of complex I, mitochondrial ribosomal proteins, rRNAs and tRNAs (Figure 2), suggesting that the main role of the mtDNA of these species is to encode proteins required to make complex I. All three species appear to have lost genes that are typically encoded by aerobic ciliate mtDNA for complexes III, IV and V (Figure 2) which are responsible for the final stages of aerobic respiration including ATP production.
-The loss of these complexes appears to be a common feature (Stairs, et al. 2015) of the reductive evolution of mitochondrial function in microbial eukaryotes adapting to life under low oxygen conditions (hypoxia).
+The coding capacity of mtDNA in aerobic mitochondria is focused upon proteins needed for the ETC complexes (complexes I-IV and F0F1 ATP-synthase), as well as some of the components needed for their translation by mitochondrial ribosomes, including ribosomal proteins, tRNAs, and the large and small ribosomal RNAs (Gray 2012).
+The longest and potentially most complete mtDNA sequences from the present study, for M. contortus, M. es, and N. ovalis (de Graaf et al. 2011), contain genes encoding subunits of complex I, mitochondrial ribosomal proteins, rRNAs, and tRNAs (fig. 2), suggesting that the main role of the mtDNA of these species is to encode proteins required to make complex I. All three species appear to have lost genes that are typically encoded by aerobic ciliate mtDNA for complexes III-V (fig. 2), which are responsible for the final stages of aerobic respiration including ATP production.
+The loss of these complexes appears to be a common feature (Stairs et al. 2015) of the reductive evolution of mitochondrial function in microbial eukaryotes adapting to life under low oxygen conditions (hypoxia).